marcellusfarias/interview-cheat-sheet/README.md

 ### Data Structures

 1. Array
 2. List: inside of it is an array.
-When it reaches the limit of the array, it gets doubled.
+When it reaches the limit of the array (aka as _capacity_), it gets doubled and the elements are copied to the new location.
 3. Dictionary

 ### Reference types/value types